retorquere/zotero-better-bibtex/site/layouts/shortcodes/json-rpc.md

 Add an auto-export for the given collection.
 The target collection will be created if it does not exist

 * `collection`: The forward-slash separated path to the collection.
-The first part of the path must be the library name; 'My Library' is your personal library.
+The first part of the path must be the library name, or empty (`//`); empty is your personal library.
 Intermediate collections that do not exist will be created as needed.
 * `translator`: The name or GUID of a BBT translator
 * `path`: The absolute path to which the collection will be auto-exported
-* `displayOptions`: Options which you would be able to select during an interactive export
+* `displayOptions`: Options which you would be able to select during an interactive export; `exportNotes`, default `false`, and `useJournalAbbreviation`, default `false`
-* `replace`: Replace the auto-export if it exists
+* `replace`: Replace the auto-export if it exists, default `false`

  returns: Collection ID of the target collection